Pinafore/nlp-hw/feateng/README.md

 FAQ
 -----------------

+*Q.:* How can I improve the "waiting" category.

+*A.:* That's the neat thing, you don't.
+If the guesser is wrong, then there's nothing you can do to make it correct (future homeworks won't have that problem).
+What you can do is to convert "timid" to "best" and convert "aggressive" to "waiting".

 *Q.* I get a ``No such file or directory: '../data/qanta.buzztrain.json.gz'`` when I run the code on Gradescope.

 *A.* Since the data directory is below where the code runs on Gradescope, Change the path to ``'./data/qanta.buzztrain.json.gz'`` in the ``features.add_training`` line.
 If you find this annoying, you can use the following workarounds: (i) putting this into a try/except framework to work with either place, (ii) creating a symlink so so that ./data points to ../data on your development computer, (3) [first checking which path exists](https://docs.python.org/3/library/os.path.html) and then using the correct one.